Applying to the Program

 Do you conduct interviews?

 Yes.
-We will conduct phone or Skype interviews for finalists in each area between mid-January and mid-February
+We will conduct phone or Skype interviews for finalists in each area by mid-February

 How do you evaluate the applicants?